 Budget – Hyde Park Inn – Top Choice for Families

-The Hyde Park Inn is a good option if you need 3-5 beds in one room.
-It is also usually excellent value for money.
-The hotel is only 50 metres from the exit of Museum Station, making it an easy train commute from the airport.
+The Hyde Park Inn is a good choice if you need 3-5 beds in one room and great value.
+It’s only 50 metres from the Museum Station exit, an easy train commute from the airport.
 The rooms, while nothing fancy, are spacious and have a small kitchenette for when everyone is too tired to bother going out to eat.

-Free parking is sometimes included, so be sure to ask if you are bringing a car to Sydney.
-This is an excellent choice for larger families and groups.
+Sometimes free parking is included, so ask if you’re bringing a car to Sydney.
+It’s a great choice for larger families and groups.

 Check the prices and availability of Hyde Park Inn